ClusterLabs/PAF/CentOS-7-admin-cookbook.md

 this "probe" action will fail, leading to bad cluster reactions.

-## Adding IPs on slaves nodes
+## Adding IPs on standbys nodes

-In this chapter, we are using a three node cluster with one PostgreSQL master instance and two standbys instances.
+In this chapter, we are using a three node cluster with one PostgreSQL primary instance and two standbys instances.

 As usual, we start from the cluster created in the quick start documentation:
-* one master resource called `pgsql-ha`
+* one primary resource called `pgsql-ha`
-* an IP address called `pgsql-master-ip` linked to the `pgsql-ha` master role
+* an IP address called `pgsql-pri-ip` linked to the `pgsql-ha` primary role

 See the [Quick Start CentOS 7]({{ site.baseurl}}/Quick_Start-CentOS-7.html#cluster-resources) for more informations.

 We want to create two IP addresses with the following properties:

 * start on a standby node
 * avoid to start on the same standby node than the other one
 * move to the available standby node should a failure occurs to the other one
-* move to the master if there is no standby alive
+* move to the primary if there is no standby alive

 To make this possible, we have to play with the resources co-location scores.